 By splitting the database, each individual user has their own copy of form, reports, macros, queries.
 Hence, the only data that must send across the network is data in tables.
 So, you need not to worry about any much trouble in your database.

-To know how to split the access database into front and back-end , CLICK HERE.
+you can also check out our blog on how to split the access database into front and back-end , to get easy idea on splitting of your Access database.

-But what if you need to unsplit your Access Database.
+But what if you need to unsplit Access Database.
 Well if you don’t have any idea regarding such then this blog will surely gone help you.
-As, this article describes how to unsplit the database manually.
+As, this article describes how to unsplit Access database manually.

 How To ‘Unsplit’ The Access Database Manually?

-Well its quiet easy to unsplit the database.
+Well its quiet easy to unsplit Access database.
 For this just follow down below mentioned steps.

 Way 1#First of all open the back end (mdb with = the tables) and from the front end import all the objects.
 If in your front-end there is no table then it indicates there is no database relationship between form, queries, modules etc. and if there is no such relationship then you don’t need to do anything.